COVID-19 Pandemic: Learn how LMU is protecting our campus community by visiting LMU Together.

 Check out the A-Z index to answer your specific questions about campus operations.
 And, If you, a friend or a family member test positive for COVID-19, get information how to quarantine and isolate here.

 If you need to be tested for COVID-19, you may schedule a test at the LMU COVID testing site.
 Please register here.
 If you are unable to schedule a test at the LMU COVID testing site, please view this list of COVID-19 Testing Sites.
 For questions regarding COVID testing please visit lmu.edu/covidtesting or contact COVIDtesting@lmu.edu

-Our health care team includes physicians, nurse practitioners, registered nurses, an x-ray technologist, and trained support staff.
-Our services include treatment for illnesses and injuries, preventive care, women's health services, vaccinations and allergy shots, X-rays, health education and wellness programs and more.
+Student Health Services (SHS) remains committed to the health and safety of our campus community.
+We are a full-service medical office that is accredited by the Accreditation Association for Ambulatory Health Care (AAAHC).Our health care team includes physicians, nurse practitioners, registered nurses, an x-ray technologist, and trained support staff.
+Our services include treatment for illnesses and injuries, preventive care, Gynecological health services, vaccinations and allergy shots, X-rays, health education/wellness programs, and much more.

 All LMU students are required to provide the university with confirmation showing they have been vaccinated against the COVID-19 virus.
 Please visit VAX LMU portal to enter the dates and type of vaccine you received and a scanned or photographed image of your vaccination record card.
 Please ensure your image is clear and legible, and that all vaccination dates are provided.
 Please wait until you have received your final dose before submitting your COVID vaccination record.

 **All other vaccinations including the required measles, mumps, and rubella vaccination are to be recorded and documented on MyHealth.lmu.edu**